This easy recipe of cod cheeks and chorizo comes together in only 15 minutes from start to finish, making it great for a midweek dinner.

 - Dry off the cod cheeks with paper towel and divide into even sized pieces.

 - Mix the flour with the pepper, dredge the cod in the flour and set aside on a tray.

 - Cut the ends from the chorizo and slice into rough 1cm or half an inch pieces.

 - Heat the frying pan over a medium heat and add the sausage in a single layer.

 - Cook for 2 minutes until golden and crispy then flip them over for a further 2 minutes.

 - Set the chorizo aside with a slotted spoon or spatula.
 Wipe the pan with kitchen paper to reuse for the fish.

-- Heat the oil in the pan over a medium heat and add the cod cheeks.
+- Heat the oil and butter in the pan over a medium heat and add the cod cheeks.
 Carefully turn over for a further 2 minutes.

 - Add the broccoli to a saucepan of simmering water, replace the lid and simmer for 3 or 4 minutes then drain.

 - Add the chorizo back to the pan to heat through, squeeze the lemon and add the juice over the fish.